wikimedia/WikiContrib/backend/WikiContrib/Install-linux.md

 ```

 ## Create super user:
 You have successfully created the schema now.
-Inorder to access the models you need to create a superuser.
+In order to access the models you need to create a superuser.
 Use this command:
 ```commandline
 python manage.py createsuperuser
 ```